jumphone/Vector/README.md

 ## Usage:

-Please prepare a Seurat object with 150 PCs
+Please prepare a Seurat object with UMAP and 150 PCs.

 Users can follow https://satijalab.org/seurat/ to generate Seurat object.